Toward quantum-noise-limited interferometric measurements of optical nonlinearity in vacuum: Abstract

-Quantum Electrodynamics predicts that the vacuum must behave as a nonlinear optical medium: the vacuum optical index should increase when vacuum is stressed by intense electromagnetic fields.
-The DeLLight (Deflection of Light by Light) project aims to measure it by using intense and ultra-short laser pulses delivered by the LASERIX facility at IJCLab (Paris-Saclay University).
-The principle is to measure by interferometry the deflection of a low-intensity probe pulse when crossing the vacuum optical index gradient produced by an external high-intensity pump pulse.
-The detection of the expected signal requires measuring the position of the interference intensity profile with a high spatial resolution, limited by the ultimate quantum noise.
-However, the spatial resolution is highly degraded by the phase noise induced by the mechanical vibrations of the interferometer.
-In order to suppress this interferometric phase noise, we have developed a new method, named High-Frequency Phase Noise Suppression (HFPNS) method, based on the use of a delayed reference signal to correct any noise-related signal appearing in the probe beam.
-In this work, we present the experimental validation of this novel method.
-The results demonstrate a robust path toward picometer-scale sensitivity and provide a key step toward the observation of QED-induced vacuum refraction.
+\textbf{Abstract.} Quantum Electrodynamics predicts that the vacuum must behave as a nonlinear optical medium: the vacuum optical index should increase when it is stressed by intense electromagnetic fields.
+The DeLLight (Deflection of Light by Light) project aims to measure it by using intense and ultra-short laser pulses.
+The experiment uses a Sagnac interferometer to amplify the tiny deflection signal of a low-intensity probe pulse crossing the vacuum refractive-index gradient produced by an external high-intensity pump pulse.
+The measurement of the amplified signal by a CCD camera requires a high spatial resolution, which is limited by the ultimate quantum noise of the CCD.
+However, interferometric phase noise induced by the mechanical vibrations of the interferometer is also amplified and degrades spatial resolution.
+To overcome this, we propose a new method named High-Frequency Phase Noise Suppression (HFPNS), based on the addition of a delayed replica (5 ns) of the probe pulse.
+The delayed pulse, which is not affected by the pump but is subject to the same vibration noise, enables offline subtraction of correlated phase noise.
+In this work, we present an experimental proof-of-concept on a prototype interferometer operating with a limited amplification factor ($\mathcal{A}\simeq25$), about 10 times smaller than the required value of the final experiment.
+We have succeeded in reducing phase noise by a factor of 40, resulting in a residual noise level 2.3 times higher than the expected quantum noise.
+The residual noise is linked to delay-line instabilities and incident beam pointing fluctuations present during these tests.
+This result validates HFPNS as a robust method for future quantum-noise-limited interferometric measurements of vacuum optical nonlinearity, though additional stabilization and higher interferometric amplification are still needed.